hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 teaching: 20
 exercises: 10
 questions:
-- "How do I open a terminal?"
+- How do I open a terminal?
-- "How do I connect to a remote computer?"
+- How do I connect to a remote computer?
 objectives:
-- "Connect to a remote HPC system."
+- Connect to a remote HPC system.
 keypoints:
-- "To connect to a remote HPC system using SSH: `ssh yourUsername@remote.computer.address`"
+- To connect to a remote HPC system using SSH:
+  `ssh yourUsername@remote.computer.address`
 ---

 ## Opening a Terminal